 - The Alde® Hydronic Heating System is simple but elegant, with a design that dates to the early 18th century in Sweden.
 The Alde system was especially designed for RV use in the cold north and the company has had many years of experience in this.
 This makes Alde ideal for use in nuCamp campers. - Glycol fluid is heated in a boiler, pumped around pipes to heat emitters and then radiates heat naturally into the air.
 The hot water supply is heated in the same way. - The heating fluid is propylene glycol antifreeze, and as it is heated, it exchanges heat through a stainless-steel jacket with the domestic hot water cylinder/tank.
 As a result, the water is heated at the same time the Glycol is heated.
 This makes the Alde® system very efficient. - The Alde® System's computerized electronics (such as the control panel) use 12V Power, and the heating will run off 120V and /or propane.
-Whether you have the unit on Propane or 120V, it will always require a small amount of 12V power (.6amps/hour). - The Alde® 3020 Compact Boiler is located underneath the bed area.
-To access, lift the cushions.
-You may need to remove some cushions to access it fully. - Typical warm-up time for the Alde® System from cold to a comfortable temperature in the camper is about one hour.
+Whether you have the unit on Propane or 120V, it will always require a small amount of 12V power (.6amps/hour). - The Alde® 3020 Compact Boiler is located underneath the bed area , near the Nautilus plumbing panel.
+To access, remove the bed cushions and the supporting lids. - Typical warm-up time for the Alde® System from cold to a comfortable temperature in the camper is about one hour.
 Take this into consideration when using the heat system.
 If it takes longer than this, have your dealer troubleshoot the system.